-All submissions published by the Journal of the Council for Research on Religion (JCREOR) are licensed under Creative Commons Attribution-Non-Commercial 4.0 International License.
+All submissions published by the Journal of the Council for Research on Religion (JCREOR) are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 The copyright of an article published by JCREOR remains with its author(s).
 The author may republish their work upon the condition that JCREOR is acknowledged as the original publisher.

 The Journal of the Council for Research on Religion - e-ISSN 2563-0288